How to get your California CCW in Kern County

 Once you have filled out and submitted your California CCW Application, you get to wait.

-You will receive a letter of approval/denial.
+You will receive a letter of approval/denial in approximately 12 weeks.
 If you are approved, you must finish the process within 90 days.
 THERE ARE NO REIMBURSEMENT FEES.

 The other option is our One Day Initial Kern County CCW Permit Class.
 Click on the link to see the description of the CCW class.